Install Guide#

 Caution

 You can install Spyder with the pip package manager, which is included by default with most Python installations.
-Before installing Spyder itself by this method, you need to download the Python programming language.
+Before installing Spyder itself by this method, you need to download a recent version of the Python programming language if it isn’t already installed in your system.

 Note